araobp/sensor-network/README.md

 ## UART (i.e., serial) as universal interface

-Even low-end 8bit MCUs support UART, so UART is the most common communication interface of MCUs.
+Even low-end 8bit MCUs support UART, so UART is the most common communication interface among MCUs.
 You can add brdiges/tranceivers(USB/Ethernet/RS485/LIN...) to MCUs to extend the maximum cable length of UART.

 All the blocks developed in this project support [Plug&Play protocol](./doc/PROTOCOL.md) that is "CLI over UART" as open APIs targeting home/office equipment.